-The evaluative reports sent to the Contextual Education are seen by the Contextual Education Office, the Intern's Academic Advisor and Faculty committee, and the Synodical Candidacy Committee.
+The evaluations uploaded through Castle Commons are seen by the Contextual Education Office.
+It is the Intern's responsibility to share evaluations with the Intern's Academic Advisor and the Synodical Candidacy Committee.
 The evaluations are confidential and not to be shared without the permission of the respective authors.

-Exceptions to the above are the statements written by the Intern, supervisor and lay committee that appear on the form that is sent to the bishops of the ELCA as part of the assignment and first call process.
+Exceptions to the above are the statements written by the Intern, supervisor and lay internship committee that appear on the form that is sent to the bishops of the ELCA as part of the first call process.